Women-Owned Restaurants in Beaumont and Beyond

 Supporting Women Has Never Been Tastier

-Because a woman’s place can be in the kitchen and the boardroom, there’s nothing like cheersing to the contribution’s women have made to the world and our area.
-In honor of Restaurant Week and Women’s History Month, we’ve compiled a list of all the tasty women-owned businesses in the Golden Triangle who are working hard to keep SETX delicious.
-The next time you’re eating out or planning a girl’s night, make a point patronize one of these locales and just remember who runs the world.
+Because a woman’s place can be in the kitchen and the boardroom, there’s nothing like cheers-ing to the contribution women have made to the world and our area.
+In honor of Restaurant Week and Women’s History Month, we’ve compiled a list of all the tasty women-owned businesses in the Golden Triangle that are working hard to keep SETX delicious.
+The next time you’re eating out or planning a girl’s night, make a point to patronize one of these locales and just remember who runs the world.

 If you’ve been around Southeast Texas for a while, you know about Bando’s.
 With a wide variety of menu and catering options from Mexican to Italian and Creole, the restaurant/ gift shop offers to-go lunches on weekdays and doubles as an event venue in the evenings.